MicrosoftDocs/quantum-docs-pr/articles/tutorials/qft-tutorial.md

 the operation.

 First you need to create a Q# project.
-If you don't know how to do it you can take a look to the [installation guide]
+If you don't know how to do it you can take a look to the [installation guide](xref:microsoft.quantum.install.standalone).

 ### Namespaces to access other Q# operations